Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(PMK-for-Windows).md

 # totalvmnumber: the number of VMs you want to create

 # Optional Arguments:
 # location: the region your resources will be created in.
-Currently supported regions are EastUS2 and WestEurope.
-If left blank, they will default to EastUS2 region
+Currently supported regions are eastus2 and westeurope.
+If left blank, they will default to eastus2 region

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass Import-Module .\cgpu-h100-auto-onboarding.ps1 -Force